PacificBiosciences/FALCON/examples/readme.md

     cd StarCluster
     python setup.py install #better in virtualenv
 ```
-The stable versio nof StarCluster does not support the `c3` instance.
+The stable version of StarCluster does not support the `c3` instance.
 For
 assembly, using one node of `c3.8xlarge` instance is more convenient.
 In my
 test, I can finish single E. coli genome within almost one hour.
 Namely, one can
 assembly a bacteria genome in less then 5 bucks.